gordonTang2049/daily_coding_practice/README.md

    e.g. average score of one student

-# code31 - transforming an array and return 2 warning message accordingly
+# code31 - Transforming an array and return 2 warning message accordingly

    if the position is  'sheep', 'wolf', 'sheep'
       then message "Oi!
 Sheep number 1!
 You are about to be eaten by a wolf!"